 Main Findings: Education plays an important role in preparing the future workforce, and should include curricular topics specific to rural health, providing quality clinical placements, and having discussions with students about the positive aspects of rural practice.
 Flexible and individualized recruitment strategies should be used to recruit ancillary health professionals (AHPs), and maintained support is essential.
 Continued research is needed to investigate specific recruitment and retention strategies as well as assess workforce demographics and trends.

-Strengths/Limitations: Evaluation specifically addressed existing recruitment and retention

-Strengths/Limitations: Evaluation specifically addressed existing recruitment and retention strategies for rural AHPs and rural challenges, however author ran into challenges with ambiguous and undefined language.
+Strengths/Limitations: Evaluation specifically addressed existing recruitment and retention strategies for rural challenges, however author ran into challenges with ambiguous and undefined language.